whatrocks/blag/pages/ipad-terminal-setup.md

 I'm ready to do some C, on the go!

+My only gripe, at this point, is the lack of support for alphanumeric key-repeat in iSH and Termius.
+Very odd, and makes vim navigation much harder.

 Now, with the exception of Procreate, none of this stuff is better than having a real-deal laptop, but it's pretty cool how close we can get to a decent dev environment on an iPad.
 And it's great for watching stuff, too, but you already knew that.